Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/angular/google-tag-manager/README.md

 # tracking-angular-google-tag-manager

-An simple abstraction to integrate GTM into an Angular project.
+A simple abstraction to integrate GTM into an Angular project.

 # Getting Started

-- After instalation, import the TrackingAngularGoogleTagManagerModule inside the AppModuel imports Array.
+- After installation, import the TrackingAngularGoogleTagManagerModule inside the AppModule imports Array.
 - Provide the GTM id on the forRoot method.

 ```javascript